 Benchmarks Enhance Your Competitive Analysis

 Benchmarking social media should be a part of your competitive analysis.
-If you haven’t done a social competitive analysis ever, or even recently, use this free template to get started.
+If you haven’t done a social competitive analysis ever, or even recently, use this free social media competitive analysis template to get started.
 (And yes, by free I mean really free.
 There’s no form to fill.
 Just click, download, and create a killer analysis to wow your boss.)
 Your full competitive analysis includes much more than social media benchmarks, but including these benchmarks adds valuable insight to your report.

 Use the metrics in Explore to show how your brand compares to the top-tier brands we’ve included.
 This is especially helpful when you’re trying to explain your current social metrics to leadership or management.
 These benchmarks give a sense of a bar to understand if performance is on-par or even better than the perceived ‘best’.